pisquaredover6/image_crawler/README.md

 The script takes this plaintext file as an argument and downloads all images, storing them on the local hard disk

-Call the script like: ` python image_crawler path/to/urllist.txt`
+To store all images in a local folder "output", call the script like: ` python image_crawler path/to/urllist.txt` To save images in other directory, call script like: ` python image_crawler path/to/urllist.txt path/to/outpt_directory`